0

 10/12/2023

 How do our hormones affect our brain?
 A lot, is the short answer.
-So, what does that mean for menopause - when our hormones start going haywire?!
-This study looks at how cognitive function is affected by hormone loss and hormone replacement.
+So what does that mean during menopause — when hormone levels shift significantly?
+This study looks at how cognitive changes are associated with hormonal shifts and hormone therapy use.

 Check out the science here: